keras-team/keras-io/guides/md/serialization_and_saving.md

 #### Configuring the SavedModel

-*New in TensoFlow 2.4*
+*New in TensorFlow 2.4*
 The argument `save_traces` has been added to `model.save`, which allows you to toggle SavedModel function tracing.
-Functions are saved to allow the Keras to re-load custom objects without the original class definitons, so when `save_traces=False`, all custom objects must have defined `get_config`/`from_config` methods.
+Functions are saved to allow the Keras to re-load custom objects without the original class definitions, so when `save_traces=False`, all custom objects must have defined `get_config`/`from_config` methods.
 When loading, the custom objects must be passed to the `custom_objects` argument. `save_traces=False` reduces the disk space used by the SavedModel and saving time.